markcmurphy/devdocs-portal/Customers.md

 To learn more about adding and editing fields from the Control Panel, see [Editing Form Fields](https://support.bigcommerce.com/s/article/Editing-Form-Fields).

-For *V3 Customer Form Field Values* endpoint operations, see [Customer Form Fields V3](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/customer-form-fields).
+For *V3 Customer Form Field Values* endpoint operations, see [Customer Form Fields](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/customer-form-fields).

 ## Customer Consent

+Customer Consent allows merchants to access and manage customer's consent to store policies.

+To learn more about requesting consent from the Control Panel, see [Requesting Consent](https://support.bigcommerce.com/s/article/Privacy-Policy#consent).

+For *V3 Customer Consent* endpoint operations, see [Customer Consent](https://developer.bigcommerce.com/api-reference/store-management/customers-v3/customer-consent).

 ## Customer Groups